 Rhoscolyn is the southernmost village on Holy Island.
 It has a wonderful sandy bay beach called Borth Wen.

-Rhoscolyn formerly known as Llanwenfaen, meaning Gwenfaen’s church which is sited in the village.
-Gwenfaen was a 6th century woman known for her healing of mental disorders.
+Rhoscolyn was formerly known as Llanwenfaen, meaning Gwenfaen’s church which is sited in the village.
+Gwenfaen was a 6th-century woman known for her healing of mental disorders.
 There is an intact well named after her too which people throw two white stones into in order to heal mental ailments.
-Legend has it that St Gwenfaen was chased from her cell by Druids and she escaped onto Rhoscolyn Headland and when the tide came in she was carried away by angels.
+Legend has it that St Gwenfaen was chased from her cell by druids and she escaped onto Rhoscolyn headland and when the tide came in, was carried away by angels.